What is latency?

 For video conferencing, latency below 150 milliseconds is generally acceptable to ensure smooth communication without noticeable delays.

-Can high latency affect cloud-based applications?
+Can high latency affect cloud application performance?

 Is latency the same as bandwidth?